 In general, if you are being made redundant, you may be entitled to receive redundancy pay, notice of termination, and any accrued entitlements such as annual leave and long service leave.
 If you are not being made redundant but your employment is being terminated for other reasons, you may be entitled to receive severance pay and notice of termination.

-If you believe that your employer has not provided you with your entitlements, you may be able to make a claim for unpaid entitlements through the Fair Work Commission or the courts.
+If you believe that your employer has not provided you with your entitlements, you may be able to make a claim for unpaid entitlements through the Fair Work Commission or the courts, as detailed in the employee termination guide.
+Understanding employment legal templates can help you navigate this process more effectively.

 Final Thoughts: